Velocidex/velociraptor-docs/content/artifact_references/pages/windows.eventlogs.evtxhunter.md

   The idea is a user can search for any IOC or other string of interest and return all results across the Event Log ecosystem.

-  There are several parameter&#x27;s available for search leveraging regex.
+  There are several parameter's available for search leveraging regex.
     - EvtxGlob glob of EventLogs to target.
 Default to all but can be targeted.
     - dateAfter enables search for events after this date.
     - dateBefore enables search for events before this date.